coderside/CoderSide/README.rst

 GitHubNode
 ^^^^^^^^^^

-| GitHubNode plays with GitHub API to retrieve the repositories of the searched guy.
+| GitHubNode plays with GitHub API to retrieve the profile & the repositories of the searched guy.
 | Once done, it sends the result to GathererNode.

-LinkedInNode
-^^^^^^^^^^^^

-| LinkedInNode plays with LinkedIn API to retrieve some extra data like the avatar & the headline of the searched guy.
-| We can't search a user on LinkedIn with an identifier like address email.
-| The only choice is to use the fullname of the GutHub account to query LinkedIn.
-| To improve the query, I combine the fullname with the "industry" facet offered by LinkedIn.
-| I use all facets that are related to computering.
-| Obviously, the search returns more than one LinkedIn account.
-| The challange was to select the good one.
-The idea is to use some information from GitHub account to optimize the result.
-| Finally, the found LinkedIn account is sent to GathererNode.

 TwitterNode
 ^^^^^^^^^^^